hapijs/cookie/README.md

 When the cookie scheme is enabled on a route, the `request.cookieAuth` objects is decorated with the following methods:
 - `set(session)` - sets the current session.
-Must be called after a successful login to begin the session. `session` must be a non-null object, which is set on successful subsequent authentications in `request.auth.credentials` where:
+Must be called after a successful login to begin the session. `session` must be truthy, it will be set on successful subsequent authentications in `request.auth.credentials` where:
-    - `session` - the session object.
+    - `session` - the session.
-- `set(key, value)` - sets a specific object key on the current session (which must already exist)
+- `set(key, value)` - sets a specific object key on the current session (which must be an object and must already exist).
   where:
     - `key` - session key string.
     - `value` - value to assign key.